rstudio-education/glossRy/glossary.md

     attempt to modify it so that each reference will believe theirs is the only one.
 See [aliasing](#aliasing).

+Creative Commons licenses:
+:   A set of licenses that can be applied to published work.
+    Each license is formed by concatenating one or more of:

+    -   `-BY` (Attribution): users must cite the original source.
+    -   `-SA` (ShareAlike): users must share their own work under a similar license.
+    -   `-NC` (NonCommercial): work may not be used for commercial purposes without the creator's permission.
+    -   `-ND` (NoDerivatives): no derivative works (e.g., translations) can be created without the creator's permission.

+    Thus, `CC-BY-NC` means "users must give attribution and cannot use commercially without permission.
+    The term `CC-0` (zero, not letter 'O') is sometimes used to mean "no restrictions", i.e., the work is in the public domain.

 <h2 id="D">D</h2>

 {:auto_ids}